-The computations are based on singular value decomposition (SVD).
-This method is based on the following theorem of linear algebra: any $M \times N$ matrix H whose number of rows M is greater than or equal its number of columns N, can be written as the product of an $M \times N$ column-orthogonal matrix U, an $N \times N$ diagonal matrix W with positive or zero elements (the singular values), and the transpose of an $N \times N$ orthogonal matrix V.
+There are different methods to resolve the linear system (27): Gauss-Jordan elimination, Gaussian elimination with Back-substitution, LU decomposition and Singular value decomposition (SVD) etc. We used the SVD method because in comparision with the other methods it gives satisfactory results and is a most fast algorithm.
+Let take a general matrix X. This method is based on the following theorem of linear algebra: any $M \times N$ matrix X whose number of rows M is greater than or equal its number of columns N, can be written as the product of an $M \times N$ column-orthogonal matrix U, an $N \times N$ diagonal matrix Q with positive or zero elements (the singular values), and the transpose of an $N \times N$ orthogonal matrix V. In other words the matrix X can be written as: